-Health, Safety and Welfare Policy 4
+Health, Safety and Welfare Policy

 1 Health, Safety and Welfare Policy Statement.
-5

-Part 2 - Health, Safety and Welfare Policy Organisation 6
+Part 2 - Health, Safety and Welfare Policy Organisation

-School Organisation Structure 6
+School Organisation Structure

-POLICY ORGANISATION 6
+Policy Organisation

 Chair of Governors

-Head Teacher 8
+Head Teacher 9

-School Business Manager
+School Business Manager 9

-Senior Leadership Team

-Maintenance Officer
+Caretaker

 External Visits Co-Ordinator

-Teaching and Support Staff
+Teaching and Support Staff 11

 Pupils

-School Health & Safety Committee
+Health & Safety Committee

-Governors Health & Safety Committee
+Governors Resources Committee

 Competent Assistance

-3 SCHOOLS HEALTH, SAFETY & WELFARE MANAGEMENT SYSTEM 13
+3 SCHOOLS HEALTH, SAFETY & WELFARE MANAGEMENT SYSTEM

-The Health, Safety & Welfare System 13
+The Health, Safety & Welfare System

-The Health, Safety & Welfare Plan 13
+The Health, Safety & Welfare Plan

-Performance monitoring
+Performance Monitoring

 Audit

-Review
+Review 15

+HEALTH AND SAFETY INFORMATION FOR EMPLOYEES REGULATIONS 1989

 4 HEALTH, SAFETY AND WELFARE POLICY ARRANGEMENTS

-Accidents and first aid
+Accidents and First Aid

 First Aid

-First Aid and Medical Provision for individual pupils
+First Aid and Medical Provision for individual pupils 17

-Communicable diseases
+Communicable Diseases

 Drugs and Medicines

-Control of hazardous substances
+Control of Hazardous Substances 20

+Cheadle Catholic Infant School will work in compliance with the Control of Hazardous

+Substance to Health Regulations 2002 (as amended) and reduce "so far as is reasonably ~ ~

+practicable" substances hazardous to health in the workplace.
+20

 Control of Contractors

-Display screen equipment
+Display Screen Equipment

 Electricity

-Critical Incident Management Planning
+All new fixed wiring installations work and all maintenance work on existing installations

+comply with the requirement of the Electricity at Work Regulations 1989 and the Electric

+Installations, IET Wiring Regulations 18th Edition (BS 7671).
+All equipment will be proper

+installed, maintained, repaired or replaced in accordance with the above guidelines

-External Visits working management procedure
+External Visits Working Management Procedure

+General Functions of the EVC are to:

 Fire Safety

+Weekly (Caretaker):

+Monthly (Caretaker):

 Food Hygiene

-Gas Safety
+Gas Safety ZŐ

+Page 2 of 39

-Lone Working
+Lone Working 28

 Manual Handling/Moving People

-New and expectant mothers
+New and Expectant Mothers

-•
+This duty also extends to other persons not within our employment to whom we owe

+duty

+Occupational Health 30

+Cheadle Catholic Infant School is committed to ensuring that the potential for ill health or

+injury arising from school activities and/or premises is kept to an absolute minimum.
+It

+recognises that this duty of care for its staff extends to mental as well as physical well

+at work, together with a duty of care to pupils, contractors and visitors to the school U

-Occupational Health Personal Protective Equipment
+Personal Protective Equipment

-Risk Assessment
+Risk Assessment 31

-Security management procedure
+Security Management Procedure

-Traffic management procedure
+Traffic Management Procedure

 Training

 Health and safety induction

 Violence & Aggression

-Water Safety
+Water Safety 35

-School environment management procedure
+School Environment Management Procedure 36

-School Environment
+School Environment 37

-Work Equipment
+Work Equipment 38

 Business Continuity and Disaster Recovery Plan